The website will be updated once we are up and running again. However, keep in mind that it probably won't be until Late 2020 or sometime in 2021.

 In the meantime, we suggest that you take a look at our Tourdesk where you can Book & Arrange almost anything else for your next tour in Iceland.

 We make sure to handpick nice vehicles and qualified professional drivers that also have extensive experience in guiding tours.

 “One’s Destination Is Never A Place, But A New Way Of Seeing Things”

 Magnus has been a professional driver for over 15 years.
 He has extensive experience driving Taxis, Tour Coaches, Super Jeeps & Private Tours in Iceland, Scandinavia and Europe.

-Magnus has very good skills in finding the Northern Lights and he has been providing Northen Lights Photography (portraits) for his clients for some time now.
+Magnus has very good skills in finding the Northern Lights and he provides Portrait Photography for his clients.
+Check out his Aurora Gallery.

 Has been a professional driver since 2004.

 Has been working as a driving tour guide since 2013.

 Is allowed to drive all commercial vehicle types (B-BE, C-CE, D-DE, 450 & 95).